 [My Chamber of Textile Thoughts.
 No: XIV | By Viveka Hansen]

-During my research of textile dyeing for the ongoing project “TEXTILIA LINNAEANA – Global 18th Century Textile Traditions & Trade”, I came across a most interesting volume.
+During my research of textile dyeing for the project “TEXTILIA LINNAEANA – Global 18th Century Textile Traditions & Trade”, I came across a most interesting volume.
 It was a rare Herbal including numerous plants possible to use for natural dyeing and on a few occasions the accompanying texts are also describing the herbs’ qualities as plants for dyeing.
 Even if this late 16th century work not will be a part of mentioned forthcoming publication, I would like to give a brief introduction and share some quotes and illustrations from this comprehensive folio book.

 John Gerard (1545-1611) was an English herbalist and botanist famous for his herbal garden, and his richly illustrated publication (Herbal or General Historie of Plantes) was widely known and used during the 17th century.
 Among numerous others, Gerard was also an important predecessor to Carl Linnaeus (1707-1778) the founder of the modern binomial nomenclature.